When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 THE STORY OF URGENT FILES

-A few weeks later, with the men hard at work, the pile of backlog cases begin to reduce.
+A few weeks later, with the men hard at work, the pile of backlog cases began to reduce.
 Everyone is happy and rejoices.
-A few days on, the complainants of the current active files notice their files are placed on the backlog instead, and begin to make enquiries on the investigation status of their files.
+A few days on, the complainants of the current active files notice their files are placed on the backlog instead, and begin to make inquiries on the investigation status of their files.
 They are unhappy with the response that the office shall get back to them shortly.
-They decide to take matters into their hands, and raise their concerns to the police superintendent and state categorically that they want to see their files treated with a matter of urgency.
-If they do not see a change in prioritizing their files, they would take the matter up with his supervisor.
-He now fears for his promotion prospects and accepts the new files and marks them as ‘URGENT’ to his investigators and places them in his out-tray.
+They decide to take matters into their own hands and raise their concerns to the police superintendent, and state categorically that they want to see their files treated with a matter of urgency.
+If they do not see a change in prioritizing their files, they will take the matter up with their supervisor.
+He now fears for his promotion prospects and accepts the new files marks them as ‘URGENT’ to his investigators and places them in his out-tray.

 Can you see the vicious circle of causality at play?